mdhurst1/Rocky-Profile-Model/README.md

 This repository contains a C++ Implementation of Hiro Matsumoto's Rocky Profile Model for coupling with cosmogenic radionuclide accumulation components of RoBoCoP.

-The RPM object is the exploratory morphodynamic model developed by https://doi.org/10.1016/j.geomorph.2016.05.017[Matsumoto et al. (2016a)] and http://www.bioone.org/doi/10.2112/SI75-120.1[Matsumoto et al. (2016b)].
+The RPM object is the exploratory morphodynamic model developed by [Matsumoto et al. (2016a)](https://doi.org/10.1016/j.geomorph.2016.05.017) and [Matsumoto et al. (2016b)](http://www.bioone.org/doi/10.2112/SI75-120.1)).

-This version was developed for coupling to predictions of cosmogenic isotope concentrations using the https://github.com/mdhurst1/RoBoCoP_CRN/[RoBoCoP_CRN] model developed by http://www.pnas.org/content/113/47/13336.abstract[Hurst et al. (2016)] and http://www.earth-surf-dynam.net/5/67/2017/[Hurst et al. (2017)].
+This version was developed for coupling to predictions of cosmogenic isotope concentrations using the [RoBoCoP_CRN](https://github.com/mdhurst1/RoBoCoP_CRN/) model developed by [Hurst et al. (2016)](http://www.pnas.org/content/113/47/13336.abstract) and [Hurst et al. (2017)](http://www.earth-surf-dynam.net/5/67/2017/).

 This code is made available on a GNU General Public License (see LICENSE in repository).
 Please cite the following papers when using or refering to this model: